bcgov/MOH-FPC-Enrolment/doc/SetupProdEnvironment.md

 ```

-c) Apply the quickstart, apps can access all (for dev, make sure your default oc project is dev):
+c) Apply the quickstart, apps can access all (for prod, make sure your default oc project is prod):

 ```console
 oc process -f openshift/templates/quickstart.yaml \